 All persons covered by this document have an obligation to identify potential conflicts and to disclose those in accordance with the requirements of the CMF in a timely manner.
-All persons must disclose any instances where it could be perceived that you may be put in a position where you could prioritise your own interests over the interests of our members.
+All persons must disclose any instances where it could be perceived that they may be put in a position where they could prioritise their own interests over the best financial interests of Fund members.